Szczesny lengthens Arsenal's list of red card offenders

-LONDON Sunderland striker Jermain Defoe was recalled to the England squad at the age of 34 on Thursday ahead of next week's friendly in Germany and a World Cup qualifier at home to Lithuania.

-LONDON Red flares rained down on The Emirates pitch as Arsenal thumped Galatasaray in the Champions League on Wednesday but equally worrying for the Gunners was yet another red card shown to one of their players.
+LONDON Red flares rained down on The Emirates pitch from visiting fans as Arsenal thumped Galatasaray in the Champions League on Wednesday but equally worrying for the Gunners was yet another red card shown to one of their players.

-The points were already in the bag with Arsenal leading 4-0 after an hour when Polish goalkeeper Wojciech Szczesny rashly took out the on-rushing Burak Yilmaz in the area.
+The points were already in the bag with Arsenal leading 4-0 after an hour at The Emirates when Polish goalkeeper Wojciech Szczesny rashly took out Burak Yilmaz in the area.

 He looked mortified as he walked off the pitch for the second time in consecutive home Champions League proper matches, having also seen red in the first leg of the last-16 clash against Bayern Munich last season.